 Whether the images are postcard-perfect shots of majestic scenes or computer-generated, three-dimensional models of reservoirs, or microscopic views revealing porosity and permeability, they tell part of the story of the Bureau’s history and Earth’s history.

 We invite you to join us in celebrating our first hundred years of looking at four-and-a-half billion years.

-Keywords: Bureau of Economic Geology, Earth, photographs, sites, microscopic images, visualizations
+Keywords: Bureau of Economic Geology, Earth, geology, photographs, sites, microscopic images, visualizations